geeked-anshuk666/Identity-Reconciliation-Service/DEVELOPMENT.md

 ### Render Deployment

-The project is configured for deployment on Render.com.
-The `render.yaml` file contains the necessary configuration.
+The project is all set up for deployment on Render.com.
+The `render.yaml` file has everything Render needs.

 1. Fork the repository to your GitHub account
 2. Connect your GitHub repository to Render